VagifMammadaliyev/dockswap/CONTRIBUTING.rst

 4. Create a branch for local development::

+    $ git checkout -b new/1-supporting-old-docker-compose  # for new features or...
-    $ git checkout -b name-of-your-bugfix-or-feature
+    $ git checkout -b bug/2-windows-xp-crash               # for bug fixes or...

-   Now you can make your changes locally.
+    $ get checkout -b fix/3-better-docs                    # for improvements of existing functionality

+    Please make sure to use provided branch naming convention: `{type}/{issue_number}-{short-description}`

 5. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox::